Core-softened water-alcohol mixtures: the solute-size effects: Conclusions

 \section{Conclusions}

 In this paper we have explored the supercooled regime of pure water and mixtures of water and short chain alcohols: methanol, ethanol and propanol using a two-length scale core-softened potential approach.
-Our aim has been to understand the influence of chain size on density anomaly, the liquid-liquid phase transition and on the polymorphism which are generally observed in these models.
-There's a pronounced influence of the apolar chain size on solid polymorphism.
-The BCC phase loses space in the phase diagram once longer alcohols favor the occupancy in the first length scale.
-Once the HCP phase has a higher occupancy in this length scale it is shifted to smaller pressures, while the amorphous solid phase grows favored by the disorder induced by alcohol.
+Our aim was to understand the influence of chain size on anomalies, the liquid-liquid phase transition and the polymorphism which are generally observed in these models.
+There's a pronounced influence of the non-polar chain size on solid polymorphism.
+The BCC phase decreases its extension in the phase diagrams since longer alcohols are supporting the occupancy in the first length scale.
+As the HCP phase has also a higher occupancy in this first length scale, it is shifted to smaller pressures, while the amorphous solid phase grows by being favored by alcohol-induced disorder.

 The density anomaly vanishes as the competition between the scales is suppressed in the LDL phase.
-However, the LDL-HDL phase transition persists for all cases.
-This indicates that the competition between two liquids is connected with waterlike anomalies, but the system will no necessarily have the anomalies if it has a liquid-liquid phase transition and liquid-liquid critical point.
-This results helps to understand the complex behavior of water and mixtures with amphiphilic solutes in the supercooled regime.
+However, the LDL-HDL phase transition and the diffusion anomaly persist for all cases.
+In the case of the diffusion anomaly, larger sizes of the non-polar chain or higher alcohol concentrations cause a reduction in its extension in the phase diagram.
+This indicates that the competition between two liquids is connected with waterlike anomalies, but the system will no necessarily have the density anomaly if it has a first-order liquid-liquid phase transition ending at a liquid-liquid critical point.
+To this (still) subtle relationship between the second critical point and the presence of waterlike anomalies, we add the solute size and concentration shift, which leads to the gradual disappearing of these anomalies through the progressive influence on the CSW fluid coordination shells, favoring the short-range ordering and uneven the competition.
+These results help to understand the complex behavior of water and mixtures with amphiphilic solutes in the supercooled regime.